AndreAllegrini/wfRICLPM/replication/README.md

 We provide models and summary level data (variance/covariance matrices) to replicate RICLPM and wfRICLPM results from our [manuscript](https://psyarxiv.com/t486z/).

-Models (both RICLPM and wfRICLPM) were based on four traits and three measurement occasions.
+Models (both RICLPM and wfRICLPM) are based on four traits and three measurement occasions.

 You can test the manuscript models using the code below.

 ## RICLPM

-Load the summary level data for TEDS:
+After downloading the repository, load the summary level data for TEDS:

 ```{r}